 We analyzed Baidu Input Method as part of our ongoing work analyzing popular mobile and desktop apps for security and privacy issues.
-We found that Baidu Input Method for Windows includes a vulnerability which allows network eavesdroppers to decrypt network transmissions.
-This means third parties can obtain sensitive personal information including what users have typed.
-We also found privacy and security weaknesses in the encryption used by the Android and iOS versions of Baidu Input Method.
+We found privacy and security weaknesses in the encryption used by the Android and iOS versions of Baidu Input Method.
 To address these issues, we suggest using HTTPS or TLS rather than custom-designed network protocols.